 - Show Torture in your backyard (Solitary Confinement)

 - Invite an IAHR guest speaker

 - Provide advocacy on one of IAHR campaigns

 - Organize a letter writing campaign

-Letter writing event at Little River UCC to Senator John Warner (D-VA).
+Letter writing event at Little River UCC to Senator Mark Warner (D-VA).
 The letters asked his support for releasing the Senate Intelligence Committee Report on Torture.